 What to Expect

-After the interviews each candidate is evaluated by the Augmented MD/PhD Committee and the top-scoring applicants offered positions in the program after final approval by the Committee.
-Students not immediately offered a position in the MD/PhD Program may be placed on a waiting list and notified of acceptance into the program at a later date.
+After the interviews each candidate is evaluated by the Augmented MD/PhD Committee and the top-scoring applicants offered positions in the program after final approval by the Admissions Committee.
+Students not immediately offered a position in the MD/PhD Program may be placed on an alternate list and notified of acceptance into the program at a later date.
 Students deemed non-competitive for the program will be notified immediately after final decisions are made.